thealfredsecure/secode/README.md

 - Secode enforces the concept of "**Secure Coding" and "Secure Software Development Life Cycle (Secure SDLC)"** which is now gaining much needed traction during the development process of any software

-# What does a Secode Scan On The Code You Provide?
+# What does it scan on the code you provide?
 Your Code Report provides you information about -

 - Hit count of vulnerable functions (total count)